-Our effective tax rate on income from continuing operations was 43 percent tax expense, 71 percent tax benefit and 22 percent tax expense in 2015, 2014 and 2013, respectively.
-Compared to our normalized tax rate of 36 percent, the variance in 2015 is primarily due to a \$21 million valuation allowance against certain deferred tax assets of TopBuild recorded as a non-cash charge to income tax expense.
-The TopBuild deferred tax assets have been impaired by our decision to spin off TopBuild into a separate company that on a stand-alone basis as of June 30, 2015, the spin off date, will unlikely be able to realize the value of such deferred tax assets as a result of its history of losses.
+Compared to our normalized tax rate of 36 percent, the variance in 2015 is due primarily to a \$21 million valuation allowance against certain deferred tax assets of TopBuild recorded as a non-cash charge to income tax expense.
+The TopBuild deferred tax assets have been impaired by our decision to spin off TopBuild into a separate company that on a stand-alone basis as of June 30, 2015, the spin off date, was unlikely to be able to realize the value of such deferred tax assets as a result of its history of losses.